Little Beach, New Jersey: Geography

 Little Beach lies between Little Egg Harbor Inlet and Brigantine and is a part of what was formerly attached to Short Beach before the New Inlet broke through.
 It is two or three miles long, a low, flat, barren island, and has never been inhabited.
 A hotel for sea-bathing was commenced on it in the summer of 1877, and is not yet finished.

 History

 In the early 20th century, Little Beach was a community on the verge of becoming a major beach resort.
-Plans to build a bridge from the mainland were abandoned in 1929, forever isolating Little Beach.
+Plans to build a bridge from the mainland (Route S4A) were abandoned in 1929, forever isolating Little Beach.
 For that reason, some call it the "Lost Island of New Jersey."

 A few signs of a once-active community remain: ruins of a lifesaving station, poles for power lines, an outhouse, and a deteriorating dock stretching the width of the island.